Alternative Firings | Raku | Saggar | Horsehair | Obvara

 Tim uses Raku clay for all his pieces.
 Raku clay is specially formulated for low-fire ceramics and contains a higher percentage of grog in its mix than the kind of clay used in glazed firings.
 This percentage of grog creates a more porous clay body that is better able to withstand temperature shock, either high or low.

 Tim has developed new techniques by combining traditional techniques and organic combustibles in Saggar and Obvara firings.
+He continues to experiment with new minerals or other additives, and new processes.